EgorKhabarov/EgorKhabarov.github.io/cheatsheet/Languages/SQL/SQLite3/Date And Time Format.md

 ```

 ## Time Values
-A time-value can be in any of the following formats shown below.
+A time-value can be in any of the following formats shown below
-The value is usually a string, though it can be an integer or floating point number in the case of format 12.
+The value is usually a string, though it can be an integer or floating point number in the case of format 12

 1. `YYYY-MM-DD`
 2. `YYYY-MM-DD HH:MM`